-Stop your kids seeing mature content on Apple TV+ — Here's how to block it
+Stop your kids from seeing mature content on Apple TV+

-Apple's video streaming service — Apple TV+ — does have a mix of content, but not all the content is kid-friendly.
+Apple's video streaming service, Apple TV+, has a nice mix of content, but not all of the content is kid-friendly.
 If you're concerned about your children watching something they shouldn't be, you can set up parental controls to restrict access to content on Apple TV+ by rating.

 For the iPhone, iPad, and Mac, this is all controlled through Screen Time settings, while the Apple TV and streaming on a web browser use slightly different settings.
 Here's how to set up parental control for Apple TV+ no matter where you're streaming it!

-- How to set up parental controls for Apple TV+ on iPhone and iPad

-- How to set up parental controls for Apple TV+ on Apple TV

 How to set up parental controls for Apple TV+ on iPhone and iPad

-There are no specific parental controls for Apple TV+ itself; however, through the restrictions settings on your iPhone and iPad, you can limit the rating of TV shows and movies that will be accessible in Apple TV+.
-Here's how you do it.
+There are no specific parental controls for Apple TV+ itself; however, through the restrictions settings on your iPhone and iPad, you can limit the rating of Apple TV+ shows and movies that will be accessible in the TV app Here's how you do it.

 How to restrict TV Shows for Apple TV+ on iPhone and iPad